Cut-out animation is one of the quickest and easiest ways of creating animation, it is suitable for children as young as 3.

 - Paint characters that are then cut out

-If the painted figures are cut out by an adult, then animating with children as young as three is possible, and they can create some beautiful animation with their own original artwork!
+200-250gsm card is ideal as children can still cut it themselves, but it is stiff enough to paint and a character will survive appearing in numerous scenes.
+If painted figures are cut out by an adult, children as young as three can create beautiful animation with their own original artwork!

-If something major goes wrong in your animation it is difficult to correct without going back and starting all over again.
-If you have only just started, this is an easy decision to make; if you're halfway through a shot it's more tricky.
+If something major goes wrong in your animation it is sometimes difficult to correct .
+If you have only just started, the best thing is usually to start again; if you are halfway through it's a more tricky decision.

-Close-ups and cut-aways are great for adding dynamics to your film.
-They are also necessary if you want to clearly show a particular action or object within a large complex scene (eg. someone talking).
+Close-ups and cut-aways are great for adding dynamics to your film, and are essential to clearly show a particular action or object in a complex scene.

 Floating clouds & swaying trees

-Although young people often create clouds and tree branches to animate, they rarely work well.
-This is partly because it is difficult to create smooth slow movements, but the main problem is remembering to animate them every go - especially when you've got seven dancing bears in the foreground!
+Although young people often create clouds and branches to animate, they rarely work well.
+This is because it is difficult to create smooth slow movements, but the main problem is remembering to animate them every go - especially if you have seven dancing bears in the foreground!

-With clouds, remember to bring new ones in, or you start with a sky full of clouds and end up with it empty (same for a rain shot)
+With clouds, remember to occasionally bring new ones in, or you start with a sky full of clouds and end up with it empty

 Cut-out animation implies you only use things cut out of card; and although this is great there are numerous other things you can do:

-Almost anything can be put under the camera and animated - sand, paint, clothes, jewellery, ice, found objects, foliage etc. Likewise, almost anything can form a background.
+Almost anything can be put under the camera and animated - sand, paint, clothes, jewellery, ice, found objects, foliage etc. Natural materials are particularly good.

-This is usually back lit, using a custom-made light-box or other back-lit system, such as a glass topped table with a layer of tracing paper.
-The size of the light-box will determine the space available for the animation with backgrounds and characters scaled accordingly.
+This is usually created using a light-box, or other back-lit system such as: a clear surface, with a layer of tracing paper and soft LED lights behind.
+The size of the light-box will determine the scale of your scene.

-Silhouette animation can incorporate transparent materials such as tracing paper, tissue paper, thin layers or salt or sand, or anything else you care to try.
-Layers of glass can also be used to trap layers of background which you want to keep still while you animate characters on top.
+Silhouette animation can incorporate transparent materials such as tracing paper, tissue paper, thin layers or salt or sand.

 Another immediate way of creating work, is by cutting out photos and images to animate.
 Photos can be especially created for the project so children in the group are animated within their film.
 Or you can create a narrative around images found in magazines.
 You may end up with Lady Gaga dancing cheek to cheek with Nelson Mandela on a Matisse backdrop, but that can't be all bad.